Wang Yang (footballer, born 1982)

 Wang Yang (born May 1, 1982 in Nanjing, Jiangsu) is a Chinese football player.

 Club career

-Wang was promoted to Jiangsu Sainty senior team square in 2002 but have just a few chances to appear in the league game.
-In 2004, he was loan to Uruguayan Primera División side Plaza Colonia for three months.
+Wang was promoted to Jiangsu Sainty senior team square in 2002 but had just a few chances to appear in the league game.
+In 2004, he was loaned to Uruguayan Primera División side Plaza Colonia for three months.
 Wang made his debut for Plaza Colonia on 14 September, in a 1 - 1 home draw with Rentistas.
 He scored his first senior league goal on his fifth appearance on 3 October.
-The goal he scored in 75th minute ensure Plaza Colonia even the score 2–2 with Nacional at home.
-He return to Jiangsu in December 2004.
+The goal he scored in the 75th minute ensured Plaza Colonia evened the score 2–2 with Nacional at home.
+He returned to Jiangsu in December 2004.